ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

 **GUIDE**: an external link of a free tutorial, guide, book, or practical content teaching how to implement the clause.

+**ERROR_TAG**: a stable string naming a type of violation of one specific clause or subclause.
+Please, increment new `ERROR_TAG`s in the document "error_tags.json".

 **Well-formed**: an implementation that follows the standard.

 **Ill-formed**: an implementation that don't follows the standard.